 Step 6: Build Backlinks To Your Niche Site With Email Outreach

-Google has been downplaying the importance of outreach recently, but make no mistake, links are still very much a key factor Google’s algorithm takes into consideration as part of your site’s authority on the web.
+Google has been downplaying the importance of high quality link, but make no mistake, links are still very much a key factor Google’s algorithm takes into consideration as part of your site’s authority on the web.

-So, the more quality links you have from trusted sites, the more authority your site has in Google’s eyes, and so the better it is going to rank for your money keywords
+So, the more quality links you have from trusted sites (like HARO links), the more authority your site has in Google’s eyes, and so the better it is going to rank for your money keywords